Logo

 Pathways2Resilience supports regions in

-developing transformative solutions
+developing transformative solutions to

-to foster their climate adaptation.
+foster their climate adaptation.

-What is climate resilience?
+What is Climate Resilience?

 Climate resilience could be defined as the ability to anticipate, prepare for, and respond to hazardous events, trends, or disturbances related to climate.
 Improving climate resilience involves assessing how climate change will create new, or alter current, climate-related risks, and taking steps to better cope with these risks.
 It is different to climate adaptation, which is the process of adjusting to actual or expected climate and its effects, in order to moderate harm or exploit beneficial opportunities.

-Why is it essential to foster regional climate resilience?
+Why it is essential to foster

 Climate change is a reality, and whether we like it or not, we are already locked into future warming.